lanl/miniRL/README.md

 - The id variable will be passed to exarl.make() to call the agent

-- The file `EXARL/exarl/agents/agent_vault/__init__.py` should include
+- The file `miniRL/exarl/agents/agent_vault/__init__.py` should include

 ```
 from exarl.agents.agent_vault.foo_agent import FooAgent
 ```

-where EXARL/agents/agent_vault/foo_agent.py is the file containing your agent
+where miniRL/agents/agent_vault/foo_agent.py is the file containing your agent

 ## Creating custom workflows

-- EXARL also extends OpenAI gym's environment registration to workflows
+- miniRL also extends OpenAI gym's environment registration to workflows
 - Workflows inherit from exarl.ExaWorkflow

 ```